bomonike/bomonike.github.io/learn-chinese.md

    - HSK 1: Can understand and use simple words and phrases.
 (Vocab: 150~500 words)
    - HSK 2: Can communicate in simple and routine tasks.
 (Vocab: 300~1,200 words)
    - HSK 3: Can communicate in Chinese at a basic level in daily life, study, and work.
-(Vocab: 600~2,200 words) Intermediate (Levels 4–6): Focuses on discussing a wide range of topics and interacting fluently with native speakers.
+(Vocab: 600~2,200 words)

+Intermediate (Levels 4–6): Focuses on discussing a wide range of topics and interacting fluently with native speakers.
    - HSK 4: Can speak Chinese relatively fluently.
 (Vocab: 1200~3,000 words)
    - HSK 5: Can read Chinese newspapers/magazines and watch Chinese films.
 (Vocab: 2400~4,300 words)
    - HSK 6: Can easily understand written and spoken information and express themselves fluently.
 (Vocab: ~5,400 words)

 Advanced (HSK Levels 7–9): Focuses on near-native proficiency, academic research, and professional work.
- Levels 7-9 are tested together in one single exam.
+   - HSK 7-9 are tested together in one single exam.
 Passing with varying scores dictates whether you get a Level 7, 8, or 9 certificate.
 It tests highly nuanced language, classical Chinese elements, and complex writing.
 (Vocab: 11,000+ words)

-The core HSK test is a written exam (available as a paper-based test or a computer-based test) that consists of:
+The core HSK test is a written exam (available as a paper-based test or a computer-based test) to evaluate:
-* Listening Comprehension: Listening to audio clips and answering multiple-choice questions.
+* Listening Comprehension when listening to audio clips and answering multiple-choice questions
-* Reading Comprehension: Reading sentences, paragraphs, or passages and answering multiple-choice questions.
+* Reading Comprehension by reading sentences, paragraphs, or passages and answering multiple-choice questions.
-* Writing: Ranging from arranging words into sentences (lower levels) to writing short essays (higher levels).
+* Writing by arranging words into sentences (lower levels) and writing short essays (at higher levels).

 Note: No handwritten characters are required if you take the computer-based test, where you type pinyin and select the correct character.